As of August 7, 2021 – Updated Garden of Remembrance Protocols for Covid-19

 - We encourage “social distancing” under the tent for immediate family members.
 Families may request guests to stand outside of the erected tent.

-- Pallbearers will be allowed to assist from the funeral coach to the gravesite and are encouraged to wear masks due to the proximity.
-Caskets will continue to be immediately lowered when brought to the gravesite prior to the beginning of the burial service.
+- Pallbearers are allowed to assist from the funeral coach to the gravesite and asked to wear masks if unvaccinated due to the close proximity.
+Caskets will be immediately lowered when brought to the gravesite prior to the beginning of the burial service to allow our cemetery staff to safely separate from the attendees.

 - Please notify our staff immediately if the burial is of a victim of COVID-19 so that our staff can prepare in accordance with CDC Guidelines.

-- Visitors to our office and restroom who are not vaccinated are required to wear a mask.
+- Visitors to our office and restroom who are required to wear a mask.
 Masks and hand sanitizer are available in the office.

 Our thanks to the community clergy, funeral homes, partner congregations, and our dedicated, essential staff members for their selfless work during the height of the pandemic.